 Board of Directors

 Vicki Lázaro became one of 9 Queen’s biggest cheerleaders in 2009 when she attended Chess Fest at the Hotel Congress.
 Vicki’s initial motivation was to encourage her daughter to play chess by learning how to play together at the free lessons 9 Queens gave at the event.
 What ended up happening was Vicki was so impressed with the organization, from the logo to the people involved, that she began volunteering.
-Today she is the Interim Executive Director and has proudly served as the President of the Board of Directors for 2011-2013.
+Today she is the Interim Treasurer and has proudly served as the President of the Board of Directors for 2011-2013 and Interim Executive Director in 2013.
 Vicki’s background is in executive sales, networking, merchandising and art.
 She has a Fine Arts Bachelor’s Degree in Graphic Design and currently creates one-of-a-kind raku fired ceramic sculptures out of the pottery studio at the Tucson Museum of Art.
 She is a full-time Mom to Max and VargaLuna, both avid chess players and 9 Queens groupies.

-Kendra Cass, a native of the San Francisco Bay area, has been an educator for the past 15 years ranging from K-12 teaching, arts education, social justice and media literacy.
+Kendra Cass, Executive Director, native of the San Francisco Bay area, has been an educator for the past 15 years ranging from K-12 teaching, arts education, social justice and media literacy.
 She earned her BA in Creative Writing from San Francisco State University and a Master’s in Teaching from New College of California with a focus in Family Literacy and International Teaching Collaboration in El Salvador.
-Kendra began bringing her own children to 9 Queens Family Nights and soon after became a volunteer.
+Kendra began bringing her own children to 9 Queens Family Nights and soon after became a volunteer and board member.
 She is a strong supporter of 9 Queens mission of empowerment of our girls through chess and a believer in the benefits chess offers in the arenas of math and science.
-Kendra is honored to serve as a member on the Board of 9 Queens and continues to work on her game as a testament to better late than never.
+Kendra is honored to serve as a member of 9 Queens and remains committed to the vision of accessible education for all!

 9 Queens National Advisory Council